 Power Of No Contact And Silence After Breakup

 Why is no contact and maintaining silence after a breakup so important?
 Simply because it’s better to be mysterious after a breakup than be clingy and beg an ex to take you back.
-As hard as it may seem, here is what it can help you achieve:
+Yes, following through with this resolve takes hard work and patience, but here is what it can help you achieve:

 Besides, the importance of silence after a breakup in helping you move on much faster cannot be stressed enough.
-If you truly want to leave the past behind and are convinced that you and your ex do not have a future together, going off the radar after a breakup.
-By doing so, you can eliminate all the unnecessary drama from your life and focus on your healing.
+If you truly want to leave the past behind and are convinced that you and your ex do not have a future together, going off the radar after a breakup can help you eliminate all the unnecessary drama and focus on your healing.

 Related Reading: 8 Benefits Of Silent Treatment And Why It’s Great For A Relationship

 Remember that episode of Friends where Rachel messes up a date and then goes on to drunk dial Ross to tell him she’s over him and has found closure?
-And remember how embarrassing it was for her to watch Ross listen to that message?
+And remember how mortified she was watching Ross listen to that message?
 No good ever comes out of drunk dialing an ex and telling them how you’re over them.

 On the other hand, when you just go off the radar completely, your ability to handle a breakup well speaks for itself.
-So, brace yourself to walk away and make him miss you by practicing radio silence after a breakup or make her wonder what you’re up to by cutting her out of your life.
-When a woman goes radio silent or a man follows no-contact after breakup, it does confuse and intrigue the other person.
+So, brace yourself to walk away and make him miss you by practicing radio silence after a breakup, or make her wonder what you’re up to by cutting her out of your life.
+When a woman goes radio silent or a man follows no-contact after a breakup, it confuses and intrigues the other person.
 That’s arguably the best way to deal with the breakup.

 The power of no contact and silent treatment is that it gives you time to reflect.
-You can free yourself from the “I want him back” or “How do I win her over again?” obsession.
-The distance from your partner gives you an opportunity to introspect and reflect on what it is that you truly want.
+Distance from an ex gives you an opportunity to introspect about what it is that you truly want.
 Do you really want to get back together with your ex or is it the familiarity of the relationship that is keeping you hooked?

 4. Your ex seeks answers